MounaBelaid/personal-website-academia/content/authors/admin/_index.md

 I'm also the community organizer of [R-Ladies Paris](https://www.meetup.com/rladies-paris/) and member of [Arab-R](https://arabr.github.io/) committee.

 I'm so happy for being part of these great communities.
-These experiences are helping me to expand my network, meet amazing people worldwide, get inspired by them, and improving my R and Python skills.
+These experiences are helping me to expand my network, meet amazing people worldwide, get inspired by them, and improve my R and Python skills.

 This website is built with [blogdown](https://github.com/rstudio/blogdown) and [Hugo](https://gohugo.io/), and deployed using [Netlify](https://www.netlify.com/).